top of page

 "If anyone causes one of these little ones who believe in me to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the sea".
 This verse emphasizes the importance of protecting vulnerable children and warns against causing them harm.”
 Matthew 18:6

---Kei’Mani's Law cuts through the red tape and saves precious time getting children to safety. -
+•-Kei’Mani's Law cuts through the red tape and saves precious time getting children to safety. -

 When you are blessed to imprint your mark on a child's life, do so in a way that you can be proud of.
 Teach a child manners and respect and teach them with love.
-Protect them as they go and grow through their daily lives.
-Nurture them and care for them when they are sick.
-Feed them when they hunger.
-I come to you begging to pass KeiMani's Law.
+Protect them as they grow and go through their daily lives.
+Nurture them and care for them when they are sick and feed them when they hunger.

 bottom of page